Departing Saturdays with an itinerary that alternates between Reykjavik and Akureyri

-Why go: if you need to think about this question we simply have to ask ‘which planet have you been on for the last few years?’
-Currently the whole cruising world is talking about Iceland and the fantastic fauna in the seas that surround it.
-Trust us, it’s a wholly different sort of place and experience that you need to do in a small ship as we tie-up at ports where the locals can be counted in hundreds.
+Currently the entire cruising world is talking about Iceland.
+It’s a wholly different sort of place, but an experience that you can only really make the most of in a small ship as we tie-up at tiny ports where the locals can be counted in hundreds.
 If small was ever beautiful this is it and, let’s be honest, if you want to get value for your cruising pound you can’t beat a destination where there’s so much to see and the sun conveniently shines 24 hours a day!

 Ports of call: Akureyri – Husavik – Siglufjord – Isafjordur – Bildudadur – Borganes – Heimay Island – Reykjavik